 Additionally, Corsair does break away from their traditional design conventions by offering a Special Edition that’s silver and white, diverging from the standard black and gunmetal aesthetic.
 Speaking as someone who’s long loved the black, gunmetal, and monochrome approach – the silver and white is quite striking.
 The silver chassis adds a reflective glow to the lighting you can’t quite appreciate until you see it.

 That said, this is a premium product, so you should expect to pay a premium price for it.
 The SE model comes in at an MSRP of $180, making it a very expensive keyboard.
-The standard K70 RGB MK.II can be had for $170.
+The standard K70 RGB MK.II can be had for around $160.
 Granted, this will be a deal breaker for some, but a premium keyboard is an investment.

 Otherwise, the K70 MK.II is a mild refresh on an already excellent plank.
 Retaining everything that has made the K70 great so far, the K70 MK.II is a beautiful keyboard that offers one of the best typing and gaming experiences around.